 A Rhinoplasty do-over

 Thousands of people decide to get a nose job (rhinoplasty) every year.
-Due to the rising costs of safe plastic surgery procedures, some people seek out less costly options with dreadful results. unfortunately, some patients are dissatisfied with their appearance after a correctly performed surgery.
+Due to the rising costs of safe plastic surgery procedures, some people seek out less costly options with dreadful results.
+Unfortunately, some patients are dissatisfied with their appearance after a correctly performed surgery.
 All plastic surgeries pose a risk for complications that can result in an asymmetrical, painful or difficult breathing, and a disfigured or unnatural appearance.
 When a person experiences bad results with a nose job, a revision rhinoplasty can be performed to correct errors in the first surgery – and restore your self-confidence.

-The procedure varies depending upon the specifics of the revision.
+Your revision rhinoplasty in Beverly Hills varies depending upon the specifics of the revision.
 In cases involving botched surgeries, Dr. Nassif will need to correct the affected areas.
 Some people will need to have the sunken effects of an unstable nose corrected.

 The incisions will be made to the interior of the nose so you are not left with visible scars.
 If your previous surgery left scars, he will work to remove them or contour the nose with the scars hidden in the nose’s natural creases.